williamchndlr/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 9 deletes a dir
-script 10 changes dir to previous dir script 11 lists all files in multiple dir
+script 10 changes dir to previous dir script 11 lists all files in multiple dir scripts 12 prints the type of a file